Barbara von Wertheim

-Barbara von Wertheim (1500-1561) was a countess of Wertheim by marriage to count George II von Wertheim.
-She was the regent of the County of Wertheim and the Lordhship of Breuberg during the minority of her son count Michael III of Wertheim between 1531 and 1547.
+Barbara von Wertheim (1500 – 29 April 1561) was a Countess of Wertheim by marriage to Count George II von Wertheim (née Schenkin von Limpurg).
+She was the sister to Erasmus Schenk von Limpurg, Bishop of Strasburg.
+Following the death of her husband, she was appointed regent of the County of Wertheim and the Lordship of Breuberg during the minority of her son, Count Michael III of Wertheim, between 1531 and 1547.
 She is known for her work to introduce the Reformation in her domain during her reign.